janatalab/jlmt/README.txt

 event_objects - functions for initializing data structures used to
                 describe auditory or MIDI events.

+includes -      a series of thirdparty scripts that are utilized by jlmt

 maps -	      .mat files containing projection matrices for torus
                 projection and pitch class projection

 midi -	      functions for reading MIDI files.

+params -	      functions used to generate default parameter
+	      structures for each of the calc_step() functions

+plots -	      functions utilized to visualize calc_step() output

 proc -	      functions to carry out JLMT processing steps.
 The
     	      entry point to the JLMT is jlmt_proc_series.m, which contains all the basic procedures in our research.
                 The other functions in this directory generally supplement the use of this function.

-proc/rp_modules - BTB functions for processing signals through the
+rp_modules -    BTB functions for processing signals through the
     	      resonator banks (resonatorBanks.m) and for
                 calculating the RMS of the resonator bank output (resonatorEnergy.m).

-plots -	        general plotting functions.
-Currently, this
-    	        directory only contains BTB functions for plotting resonator bank outputs, RMS of the resonator bank outputs (periodicity surfaces), the average
-                periodicity surface (APS), and the mean periodicity profile (MPP).

 test -	        scripts for unit testing your JLMT installation